Mini Pumpkin & Mini Squash Care Guide

 Pests & Diseases

-Aphids and spider mites are the most common pests of Mini Pumpkins.
+Aphids and spider mites are the most common pests of Mini Pumpkins and Mini Squashes.
 Your best chance of avoiding them is to maintain a healthy Gardyn through regular tank refreshes, root pruning, and all routine plant and device care.
 Healthy plants are resilient plants, meaning they can better deter pests in the first place!

 Include our pest prevention tips (particularly beneficial insects) in your daily routine to keep issues at bay, then learn how to identify and address pests as needed with our pest-specific guides, below.